TanderCaz31/discordartbot/README.md

 This gives us a metric to judge the performance and perceived **quality** of each image on the site: filtering out low-quality images, without flooding each channel with images.

-#### High Quality Images, too
+### High Quality Images, too
 The messages sent by the bot **choose dynamically** whether to use an attachment to upload the image or to let the website's link embed instead.
 This is done to deal with discord's 10MB upload limit.

-The silver lining is: an image sent with a directly uploaded attachment shows up **larger** on the Discord app, it's for this reason that the bot attempts to use an attachment when it can.
+The silver lining is: an image sent with a **directly uploaded** attachment shows up **larger** on the Discord app.
+It's for this reason that the bot attempts to use an attachment when it can.

 ## Uploading Images Yourself?
-If the image is smaller than 10MB in size, the bot will attempt ot upload it using your internet connection.
+If the image is smaller than 10MB in size, the bot will attempt to upload it using your internet connection.

 The bot creates a channel for each character added to the database.
 The posts will then be neatly divided and posted in the respective character's channel.